Group least squares regression for linear models with strongly correlated predictor variables: Group approach to the least squares regression

-It is widely known that multicollinearity due to strongly correlated predictor variables causes poor estimation of individual parameters of these variables which leads to difficulties in making predictions with the estimated model.
-It is also known that accurate predictions may be achieved in an area of the variable space where the multicollinearity holds approximately.
-This area is usually expressed as a linear constraint involving all variables.
-See, for example, equation (9.1) on page 286 and remarks about prediction accuracy on page 290 in Montgomery, Peck and Vining (2012).
+Multicollinearity often leads to poor predictions but it is known that accurate predictions may be achieved in an area of the variable space.
+This area is usually expressed through an approximate linear constraint involving all variables; see, for example, (9.1) on page 286 and remarks about prediction accuracy on page 290 in Montgomery, Peck and Vining (2012).
 However, such a constraint provides only a vague description of the area where accurate predictions can be achieved.
-Making a prediction amounts to estimating a linear combination of the model parameters.
-In the group-based approach to estimation, we have discussed group effects that can be accurately estimated.
-In our group-based approach to studying prediction accuracy, we use these effects to provide a more precise characterization of such an area.
-Tsao (2018) used a neighborhood of the variability weighted average effect to characterize this area.
-In the following, we provide a characterization using estimable effects of the standardized variables which is more precise and easier to use.
+We now take the group approach to characterize such an area and also address the misconception mentioned in the introduction.